wafflescloud/tp/docs/DeveloperGuide.md

 6. The software should work without requiring an installer.
 7. The graphical user interface (GUI) should support standard screen resolutions 1920x1080 and higher and for screen scales 100% and 125%, and be usable for resolutions 1280x720 and higher and for screen scale 150%.
 8. The software should be packaged into a single JAR file.
-9. This product is not required to handle messaging/calling other Cats of NUS members.
+9. This product is not required to handle messaging/calling other users.
 10. This product is not required to handle sending notifications to users about feeding times.

 *{More to be added}*